aep/aep.github.io/_posts/2019-02-04-rust-async-without-the-noise.md

 }
 ```

-so anything that returns Ready/Again is sync.
+So anything that returns Ready/Again is sync.
 There is no task queue, no singleton, nothing 'magic'.
 Here's some real life code: